srama-krishnan/Product-Content-Automation/README.md

 # Product Content Automation

-A modular Python automation tool that generates SEO-optimized content and visual previews for international products — including those with Icelandic names.
+A Python automation tool that generates SEO-optimized content and visual previews for international products — including those with Icelandic names.
 Given a product name, it extracts raw product data, generates descriptions, and scrapes relevant images to produce a simple HTML preview for each product.

 ---